elotl/kip/README.md

 In AWS, Kip can either use API keys supplied in the Kip provider configuration file (`provider.yaml`) or use the instance profile of the machine the Kip pod is running on.

-On GCE, a service account key is used for authentication.
+On Google Cloud, a service account key is used for authentication.

 **AWS Credentials Option 1 - Configuring AWS API keys:**